Type I and Type II ErrorsIn Exercises 25–28, provide statements t... | Channels for Pearson+

 Type II Error

 A Type II error happens when a false null hypothesis is not rejected.
-In relation to the claim about left-handedness, this would mean failing to conclude that the proportion of left-handed people is different from 0.1 when it actually is.
-This error is known as a 'false negative' and is represented by beta (β), which indicates the probability of making this error.
+For the claim regarding the proportion of drivers making angry gestures, this would mean failing to conclude that the proportion is greater than 0.25 when it actually is.
+This error represents a false negative, resulting in the missed opportunity to identify a true effect or difference.

 Recommended video: